GONG-Q/DSS_supply/OpenScience_Checklist.md

 - High-level artifact instructions are documented in `README.md`.
 - A paper-to-artifact mapping table is included in `README.md`.
-- A paper appendix draft is included in `OpenScience_Appendix.md`.

 ## Anonymity And Safety